Ascl24/amproudgame/README.md

+### Specification ###

-Uses Lua and Love2D because we are bad at developing.
+Using C and GLFW because we are bad at programming.

 ## Goals: ##
-[] Create a moving sprite
+- Create a moving sprite
-[] Create a working menu
+- Create a working menu
-[] Finish the game
+- Finish the game